 Materials & Methods: Publicly available verdict reports were retrieved using the Westlaw® legal database (Reuters).
 Cases were identified using the search term "nephrectomy" with dates ranging from January 1, 1990 to July 01, 2019.
 Each case was evaluated by two independent reviewers for defendant specialty, alleged breach in treatment, resulting complications, verdict outcomes, and indemnity payment.
 Complications were determined to be preoperative, perioperative and postoperative.
-Data was analyzed using SPSS software to produce the descriptive statistics.
+Data was analyzed using SPSS software to produce the descriptive

 Results: After accounting for duplicates and irrelevant cases, a total of 101 cases were analyzed with over three-fourths being radical nephrectomies (78%).
 The most common claim was preoperative negligence (48%); however, negligence in perioperative care received the highest average monetary payment of \$5,493,151 (Table 1).
-41% of cases were perioperative with the majority being attributed to vascular In the definition of the period of the peri were denied, while 28% were awarded.
+41% of cases were perioperative with the majority being attributed to vascular injury (46%).
+The type of perioperative negligence claims and its average payment were found to be statistically significant (p = 0.042).
+Overall, 57% of plaintiff claims were denied, while 28% were awarded.